Bastien-Rab/Etude_sante_publique/README.md

 ---

 Ce projet m’a permis d’approfondir mes compétences en analyse de données dans un contexte réel et impactant, tout en produisant des insights clairs pour aider à la prise de décisions stratégiques dans le domaine de la santé publique.

+---

+---

+# 🩺 Public Health Study with Python

+This project, completed as part of my OpenClassrooms Data Analyst training, aimed to provide an overview of the state of undernutrition worldwide for the **Food and Agriculture Organization of the United Nations (FAO)**, a United Nations agency working to eradicate hunger globally.

+---

+## 📚 Project Context
+The FAO undertakes initiatives to monitor and reduce food insecurity worldwide.
+This project involved analyzing and synthesizing data on food availability and undernutrition to identify critical areas and propose actionable improvements.

+---

+## 🎯 Project Objectives
+### Undernutrition Data Analysis:
+- Calculate the proportion of undernourished people for the year 2017.
+- Estimate the theoretical number of people who could be fed with the global food supply.
+- Study the food availability of plant-based products.
+- Analyze the use of domestic food supply (animal feed, losses, human consumption).

+### Country Analysis:
+- Identify countries with the highest proportions of undernutrition in 2017.
+- Study countries that benefited the most from food aid since 2013.
+- Compare food availability per capita.
+- Highlight countries facing the greatest food challenges.

+---

+## 📦 Deliverables
+1. **Python Notebook**: Includes all analyses, from data processing to visualizing the results.
+2. **PDF Presentation**: Summary of key results, graphs, and strategic recommendations.

+---

+## ✨ Skills Developed
+- Advanced manipulation of **DataFrames** using Python (Pandas, NumPy).
+- Exploratory data analysis on public health issues.
+- Leveraging a Python development environment to process and visualize data.
+- Synthesizing complex analyses into clear, impactful visuals for stakeholders.

+---

+## 📊 Data Used
+The analyses were conducted using data from the FAO, covering various aspects of food security:
+- **dispo_alimentaire.csv**: Global food balance sheets (2013).
+- **sous_nutrition.csv**: Undernutrition data (2013–2017).
+- **population.csv**: Global population data (2013–2018).
+- **aide_alimentaire.csv**: Global food aid data (2013–2016).

+---

+This project allowed me to deepen my data analysis skills in a real-world and impactful context, while producing clear insights to support strategic decision-making in public health.